microsoft/Tx/Samples/LinqPad/Queries/WcfTroubleshooting/Troubleshooting_WCF_with_LINQPad.md

 Once the ETL trace is created, the next step is to view the details in LINQPad using Tx driver.

-New to LINQPad?
-Refer this [wiki on getting started](http://codebox/bondetw/Wiki/View.aspx?title=Getting%20started%20with%20LINQPad&referringTitle=Home).

-New to Tx driver?
+New to LINQPad and Tx driver?
 Refer this [wiki on LINQPad driver for Tx](https://github.com/MSOpenTech/Tx/blob/master/Source/Tx.LinqPad/Readme.md).

 After setting up the LINQPad and Tx driver,